mthimkulu23/-Project-Structure-LocalConnect-AI/README.md

 ## Features

 * **Natural Language Understanding (NLU):** Capable of understanding complex user queries like "Police Station in Johannesburg" or "Top-rated dentists near me" to extract intent and entities.
-* **AI-Powered Responses:** Leverages advanced large language models, specifically **Google Gemini**, for generating conversational, context-aware, and informative responses, as well as general knowledge queries.
+* **AI-Powered Responses:** Leverages advanced large language models, specifically **Groq's Llama 3 models**, for generating conversational, context-aware, and informative responses, as well as general knowledge queries.
-* **Service Discovery Integration:** Designed to integrate with external APIs (currently uses a mocked interface for demonstration, but easily expandable to real-world services like Google Places, Yelp, etc.) to find and retrieve relevant local service information.
+* **Service Discovery Integration:** Designed to integrate with external APIs (currently uses OpenCage for geocoding and a mocked interface for service searching for demonstration, but easily expandable to real-world services like Google Places, Yelp, etc. if billing is enabled for those services) to find and retrieve relevant local service information.
 * **Interactive Conversational Interface:** Built with Streamlit to provide a user-friendly and real-time chat experience, mimicking a natural conversation flow.
 * **Scalable Backend:** Utilizes FastAPI for a robust, high-performance, and easily scalable API to handle chatbot requests and integrate with AI models.